Trump strongly hints at pardon for ex-sheriff Arpaio

 Arpaio served as sheriff for 24 years before losing his re-election bid last November.

-A judge ruled last month that the former sheriff had committed a crime by flouting the order not to detain suspected undocumented immigrants in a decision that was widely seen as a rebuke of a law enforcement officials whose tactics — including housing immigrants in a tent city and forcing detainees to wear pink underwear — had long been controversial.
+A judge ruled last month that the former sheriff had committed a crime by flouting the order not to detain suspected undocumented immigrants.
+The decision was widely seen as a rebuke of a law enforcement official whose tactics — including housing immigrants in a tent city and forcing detainees to wear pink underwear — had long been divisive.

 In 2013, a judge found Arpaio and his deputies had engaged in racial profiling against Latinos, backing up the findings of a 2011 Justice Department report.